The Book of Magic

 Before one builds magic wielding player characters for use in their game, there are several basic ideas that they should first understand.

 The principal thing to remember about magical abilities is that they are not powers, in the standard sense of the word.
-They instead behave more like skills, as they are arcane formulae that a person can use to manifest magic.
+They instead behave more like talents, as they are arcane formulae that a person can use to manifest magic.
 As such, standard methods of power negation do not work on practitioners of magic, as their powers are derived from what they know, not some inherent effect of their physiology.